 El Salvador Culture

-All Souls Day El Salvador is a day when families and friends pay tribute to those who have passed away.
-The Day of the Dead in El Salvador is a tradition that takes place every year on November the 2nd.
-People throughout the country remember loved ones who are … Read more
+All Souls Day in El Salvador is a day when families and friends pay tribute to those who have passed away.
+The Day of the Dead in El Salvador is a yearly tradition; Salvadoran visit cemeteries, clean graves, pray or go to church to remember loved ones who are no … Read more

-The flowers and palms festival in Panchimalco.
-What you need to know
+The San Miguel Carnival in El Salvador.
+What you need to know!

 The San Miguel Carnival in El Salvador takes place every year on the last Saturday in November; it begins at 10 pm and runs until the following morning.
 During the carnival, the main streets of San Miguel are packed with visitors enjoying the different types of musical events and other … Read more